meiandailinh/TecHacks2020_Health/README.md

-# TecHacks2020_Health
+# Back to School with COVID-19
-This is the code for Ai-Linh and Mei's TecHacks 2020 Hackathon in the Health Track.
+This is the code for Ai-Linh and Mei's TecHacks 2020 Hackathon in the Health and Education Track.

 # What to Download
 In order to run this game, you need to download processing (link: https://processing.org/download/) and the sound library through processing by following these steps: